Business parks and development opportunities

 4. Springhead Enterprise Park

 Springhead offers units from 75 mi² to 9,400 mi².
-The park is home to a variety of firms including Storefast Solutions, specialists in chilled, frozen and ambient food production and storage, Richo International and ophthalmic manufacturers Rodenstock (UK) Ltd.
+The park is home to a variety of firms, including Storefast Solutions, specialists in chilled, frozen and ambient food production and storage.
+Richo International and ophthalmic manufacturers Rodenstock (UK) Ltd are also based there.

 5. Lion Business Park

-Lion Business Park is the borough's most modern business park located to the east of Gravesend town centre providing a range of modern industrial, warehouse and two storey hi-tech units.
+Lion Business Park is the borough's most modern business park.
+It is located east of Gravesend town centre and provides a range of modern industrial, warehouse and two storey hi-tech units.
 With further phases for construction, Lion Business Park offers a range of unit sizes (from 150 mi² to 4,000 mi²) with the opportunity for units to be built to occupier's specification.

 6. Norfolk Road Industrial Estate